 Research Expertise and Interest

-critical theory, Middle Eastern Studies, Legal and political thought, law and society, legal histories, colonialism and post-colonialism
+critical theory, Middle Eastern Studies, Legal and political thought, law and humanities, law and society, legal histories, colonialism and post-colonialism, anti-colonialism

 Research Description

-Samera Esmeir is currently writing a second book, titled The Struggle that Remains: Between the World and the International.
-The book tracks the modern entry of the word international into the English language, and theorizes its emergence as a contending signifier of the world, as well as its reconfiguration of horizons of struggle.
-Her first book, Juridical Humanity: A Colonial History (Spring 2012, Stanford University Press) is a historical and theoretical study of how colonial juridical powers have reconfigured the concept of the human during the late-modern colonial era by bonding the human to the law.
+Samera Esmeir is completing a second book titled The Struggle that Remains: Between the World and the International.
+Thinking from Palestine's revolutions during the nineteenth and twentieth centuries, the book tracks the modern entry of the word international into the English language and theorizes its emergence as a contending signifier of the world, as well as its reconfiguration of horizons of revolutionary struggle.
+Her first book, Juridical Humanity: A Colonial History (Spring 2012, Stanford University Press), is a historical and theoretical study of how colonial juridical powers reconfigured the figure and the concept of the human during the late-modern colonial era by bonding the human to state law.
+She has also started researching a third book titled The Path of the Dead, which considers the place of the dead in modern politics and law.